Dharwad district: Railway

-Hubli is the Headquarter of South Western Railways Zone of Indian Railways.
+Hubli is the headquarters of South Western Railways zone of Indian Railways.
 There is modest intra-district Railway connectivity.
-Hubli being an important railway junction has daily trains to Bangalore, Mumbai, Pune, Miraj, Delhi, Hyderabad, Ahmedabad, Vijayawada, Mysore and weekly services to Chennai, Howrah and Thiruvananthapuram.
+Hubli has a railway junction with daily trains to Bangalore, Mumbai, Pune, Miraj, Delhi, Hyderabad, Ahmedabad, Vijayawada, Mysore.
+There are also weekly services to Chennai, Howrah and Thiruvananthapuram.

 Air

-Hubli Airport (IATA: HBX, ICAO: VOHB) serves the Dharwad district and one of the major operational airports serving northern Karnataka.
-Currently SpiceJet Airlines have started its operation from Hubli To Bangalore, Mumbai, Hyderabad, Jabalpur, Mangalore, Chennai and IndiGo Airlines have started its operation from Hubli to Ahmedabad, Chennai, Bangalore, Cochin, Goa, Alliance Air operates one flight everyday to the state capital Bangalore, Air India has started its operation from Hubli to Mumbai and Bangalore on Tuesday, Wednesday and Saturday. and Star Air (India) will start its operation Hubli To Bangalore, Delhi (Hindon), Pune, and Tirupati on 15 September The airport is currently being upgraded to an international airport.
+Hubli Airport (IATA: HBX, ICAO: VOHB) serves the Dharwad district and one of the more major operational airports serving northern Karnataka.
+Currently, SpiceJet Airlines has started its operation from Hubli to Bangalore, Mumbai, Hyderabad, Jabalpur, Mangalore, Chennai.
+IndiGo Airlines has started its operation from Hubli to Ahmedabad, Chennai, Bangalore, Cochin, Goa.
+Meanwhile, Alliance Air operates one daily flight to the state capital of Bangalore.
+Air India has also started its operation from Hubli to Mumbai and Bangalore on Tuesday, Wednesday and Saturday.
+Lastly, Star Air will start its operations of Hubli to Bangalore, Delhi (Hindon), Pune, and Tirupati on 15 September.
+The airport is currently being upgraded to an international airport.

 Demographics

-According to the 2011 census Dharwad district has a population of 1,847,023, roughly equal to the nation of Kosovo or the US state of West Virginia.
-This gives it a ranking of 256th in India (out of a total of 640).
+According to the 2011 census, Dharwad district has a population of 1,847,023.
+This gives it a ranking of 256th in India, out of a total of 640 districts.
 The district has a population density of 434 PD/sqkm.
-Its population growth rate over the decade 2001–2011 was 15.13%.
+Its population growth rate during the decade of 2001 to 2011 was 15.13%.
 Dharwad has a sex ratio of 967 females for every 1000 males, and a literacy rate of 80.3%.
 56.82% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 9.63% and 4.74% of the population respectively.

 At the time of the 2011 census, 70.08% of the population spoke Kannada, 18.40% Urdu, 3.16% Marathi, 2.36% Telugu, 1.46% Gujarati and 1.24% Hindi as their first language.

 Culture

 According to the modern scholar Hampa Nagarajaiah ("Hampana"), ancient Kannada poet Pampa who is also called Ādikavi ("First Poet") was born in Annigeri, a town in Dharwad district.

 The Dharwad district has contributed to some of the greatest exponents of Hindustani music including Sawai Gandharva, Mallikarjun Mansur, Bhimsen Joshi, Basavaraj Rajaguru, Kumar Gandharva and Gangubai Hangal.

-Jnanpith Award winners D. R. Bendre, V. K. Gokak and Girish Karnad trace their origins to Dharwad.
-Kannada writers and critics Kirtinath Kurtakoti and C. P. Siddhashrama are from Dharwad.
-Noted Marathi writer G. A. Kulkarni also lived most of his life.
+Jnanpith Awardees D. R. Bendre, V. K. Gokak and Girish Karnad trace their origins to Dharwad.
+Kannada writers and critics Kirtinath Kurtakoti and C. P. Siddhashrama are also from Dharwad.
+Notable Marathi writer G. A. Kulkarni also lived in the district for most of his life.
 Actresses Shanta Hublikar and Leena Chandavarkar were born here.